Cork Junior A Hurling Championship: Qualification

-Teams
+2025 Teams

-72 teams are expected to compete across the 7 divisional championships in 2023.
+69 clubs will compete in the 2025 Cork Junior A Hurling Championship: eight teams from Duhallow, twelve teams from Avondhu, ten teams from Muskerry, twelve teams from Carbery, ten teams from Seandún, nine teams from Carrigdhoun and eight teams from Imokilly.

 Trophy

 The winning team is presented with the John Quirke Cup.
 Born in Milltown, County Kerry, Johnny Quirke (1911–1983) played hurling for Blackrock and was a member of the Cork senior hurling team for 14 years, during which time he won four successive All-Ireland Championships between 1941 and 1944.
 He served as a Cork selector for many years and was deeply involved at all levels with the Blackrock club.

 Sponsorship

 TSB Bank became the first title sponsor of the championship, serving in that capacity until 2005 when the Evening Echo signed a sponsorship deal.
 In 2020, Dairygold Co-Op Superstores were unveiled as the new title sponsor of the Cork Junior A Championship.